Windows Sockets: Using Sockets with Archives

 After accepting a connection and setting up the archive, you can perform such tasks as validating passwords.

-Class CArchive supplies the IsBufferEmpty member function specifically for use with class CSocket.
+Note Class CArchive supplies the IsBufferEmpty member function specifically for use with class CSocket.
 If the buffer contains multiple data messages, for example, you need to loop until all of them are read and the buffer is cleared.
 Otherwise, your next notification that there is data to be received may be indefinitely delayed.
 Use IsBufferEmpty to assure that you retrieve all data.
+For examples of using IsBufferEmpty, see the CHATSRVR sample application.
+For source code and information about MFC samples, see MFC Samples.

 The article Windows Sockets: Sequence of Operations illustrates both sides of this process with example code.